What Is Experiential Therapy?

 Some may be uncomfortable talking to therapists in a traditional counseling setting.
 Experiential therapies put patients in environments where they feel comfortable, such as the outdoors or in an art or music studio.

 Common experiential therapies include:

 - Adventure therapy

 Experiential therapy is designed to help those in recovery develop a stronger sense of self by coming to terms with buried emotions and past traumas.
-Through experiential therapy, a recovering addict can learn how to face these issues without turning to drugs for an escape.
+Through experiential therapy, a person in treatment can learn how to face these issues without turning to drugs for an escape.

-Physically demanding activities like rock-climbing and hiking help simulate real-world stress for recovering addicts to overcome.
-Experiential therapy can teach recovering addicts how to cope with everyday stressors like cravings and substance abuse triggers.
+Physically demanding activities like rock-climbing and hiking help simulate real-world stress in a setting that makes this stress easy to overcome.
+Experiential therapy can teach those in treatment how to cope with everyday stressors like cravings and substance abuse triggers.